Green and Clean Homemade All Purpose Cleaner

 - 2 cups filtered water (I use water from my Berkey water filter but any filtered water will do).

-- About 40 drops of essential oil of choice (I like to use peppermint, thieves or lemon would also be good choices)
+- About 40 drops of essential oil of choice (I like to use peppermint, immune strength, purify or lemon)

-1. Boil water (you will want to boil more than 1 cup because some of it will evaporate when boiling), then set it aside and let it cool.
+1. Boil your filtered water (you will want to boil more than 2 cups because some of it will evaporate when boiling), then set it aside and let it cool.

-2. Pour 1 cup of hydrogen peroxide into a reusable spray bottle.
+2. Pour 2 cups of hydrogen peroxide into a reusable spray bottle.
 I like to use a funnel so not to make a humungo mess.

-4. Once your water has cooled (hot water will melt the plastic spray bottle), pour 1 cup of water into the spray bottle.
+3. Once your water has cooled (hot water will melt the plastic spray bottle), pour 2 cups of water into the spray bottle.

 5. Shake the spray bottle and you are all set to use your Homemade All Purpose Cleaner.

-I keep mine hanging on my shower rod.
+I keep my spray bottle hanging on my shower rod.